 The information above includes each Director's principal occupations during the last five years.
 Each Director possesses extensive additional experience, skills and attributes relevant to his or her qualifications to serve as a Director.
 The cumulative background of each Director led to the conclusion that each Director should serve as a Director of the Company.
 Mr. Brodsky has over 40 years of senior executive-level management experience in the cable television and communications industry.
 Mr. Chandler has demonstrated leadership and management abilities as evidenced by his senior executive level positions in the investment technology consulting/services and investment banking/brokerage industries, and also serves on various boards.
 Ms. Dolly has over three decades of experience in the financial services industry, and she has demonstrated her leadership and management abilities by serving in numerous senior executive-level positions.
 Mr. Giordano has years of experience as a consultant to financial services organizations and also serves on the boards of other registered investment companies.
 Mr. Reichman brings decades of investment management experience to the Board, in addition to senior executive-level management experience.
 Mr. Sablowsky has demonstrated leadership and management abilities as evidenced by his senior executive-level positions in the financial services industry.
-Mr. Shea has demonstrated leadership and management abilities as evidenced by his senior executive-level positions in the brokerage, clearing, and investment services industry, including service on the boards of industry regulatory organizations and a university.
-Mr. Straniere has been a practicing attorney for over 30 years and has served on the boards of an asset management company and another registered investment company.
+Mr. Stanier elevel positions in the brokerage, clearing, and investment services industry, including service on the boards of industry regulatory organizations and a university.
+Mr. Straniere has been a practicing attorney for over 30 years and has served on the boards of an asset management company.